sharmashobhit/Summernote-latex/README.md

 Summernote-latex
 ================

-This is a plugin built over summer to provide the support for latex rendering.
+This is a plugin built over summernote to provide the support for latex rendering.

+The plugin uses:
+* KaTeX plugin